martes, 18 de septiembre de 2001

 Vicente Romero Redondo)

-I don't hold my voice in your presence,
+I cannot hold my voice in your presence—

-it breaks me ... and I tremble like a child.
+it breaks, and I tremble like a child.

-You tell me it's not true, that you won't leave
+Tell me it’s not true, that you won’t leave,

-And I'll see your face when I wake up
+that I will see your face when I wake,

 and that in solitude you will turn off